 This isn’t mere butterflies the night before a performance, but a diagnosable mental disorder.

 According to the DSM-5 — the giant book used by mental health professionals to diagnose mental disorders — you may suffer from diagnosable performance anxiety if:

-While performance anxiety is a subset of social phobia, it is unique.
-If performing or public speaking isn’t the only time you experience this anxiety, you may suffer from a broader, generalized anxiety disorder.
+While performance anxiety is a subset of social anxiety disorder, it is unique.
+If performing or public speaking isn’t the only time you experience this anxiety, you may suffer from a broader, social anxiety disorder.

 The initial symptoms of performance anxiety are often the physical ones — the increased heart rate and sweating, for example.
 But, these symptoms cause psychological symptoms — “people are going to notice me panicking,” “I’m going to bomb this,” “I look like a fool.”
 These thoughts create a vicious cycle, as they’re likely to worsen the physical symptoms which (to the anxious mind) confirms the negative self-talk.

-When you’re mind is in this loop, you may recognize that you’re being ridiculous but feel powerless to stop the cycle.
+When your mind is in this loop, you may recognize that you’re being ridiculous but feel powerless to stop the cycle.

 The full list of symptoms you may experience with performance anxiety is lengthy:

 Because performance anxiety is different from generalized anxiety, the approaches to remedy it may differ somewhat.
-A doctor may be reluctant to prescribe anti-anxiety medications (used to treat general anxiety), if you’re only experiencing anxiety prior to a triggering event.
+A healthcare provider may be reluctant to prescribe anti-anxiety medications (used to treat general anxiety), if you’re only experiencing anxiety prior to a triggering event.
 However, there are other solutions: